shrutityagi4102/myleetcodesolutions/README.md

 97. Find the Middle Index in Array
 98. Capitalize the Title
 99. Count Equal and Divisible Pairs in an Array
+100. Number of Strings That Appear as Substrings in Word